aa2655-svg/ECET-230-001-Group-Project/README.md

 # ECET-230-001-Group-Project
 ## 🎯 Project Goals
-- Build a robotic arm with **3 degrees of freedom (DOF)**.
+- Build a robotic arm with **3 degrees of freedom (DOF)** controlled by a gyroscope.
 - Use an **Arduino Uno** for control.
-- Integrate **stepper motors** with encoders for precise motion.
+- Integrate **servo motors** with encoders for precise motion.
 - Keep total cost under **$150**.
-- Deliver full documentation for replication by future students.
+- Deliver full documentation for replication.

 ---

 ## 👥 Team Members
-- Member 1 – Electronics & Circuit Design
+- John Yalley – Electronics & Circuit Design
-- Member 2 – Mechanical & CAD Design
+- Alicia – Mechanical & CAD Design
-- Member 3 – Coding & Testing
+- Larbi – Coding & Testing

 ---